Upgrade DataStax Enterprise (DSE) 5.1 to 6.9

 • Remove the unsupported dataDir option.
 You can still set the location of search indexes.

 • Remove mergePolicy, maxMergeDocs, and mergeFactor.
-For example:
+For example, if you have the following configuration:

 <mergeFactor>25</mergeFactor>